Kaholo/aws-library/README.md

 - `awsClient` provided in the first argument is already authenticated instance of given AWS service
 - the parameters the plugin method receives are parsed and validated based on their `config.json` definition.
 Moreover they are already combined with the settings, so no need to handle those separately.
 The AWS credentials are stripped from the parameters for security reasons.
 - the parameters _only_ consists of the values that are defined in `config.json` for the given method.
 They are also validated and no empty values are present in the `params` object.

-This library is an extention of [Kaholo Plugin Library](https://github.com/Kaholo/kaholo-plugin-library).
-All concepts introduced in there are still valid here, including the bootstrapping.
-The only difference is that this library includes AWS specific functionality on top of the generic one.

 # Core library
 ## bootstrap